 One of the most beautiful blooms of spring comes from an unusual member of the Iris family — the walking iris (Neomarica gracilis).
 Neomarica is a clumping perennial that reaches anywhere from 18 to 36 inches (45-90 cm.).
 And once you see its flowers, you will appreciate another of its common names—the poor man’s orchid (not to be confused with the Schizanthus poor man’s orchid).

-This exotic-looking plant with its graceful sword-like foliage has white, yellow or blue flowers that resemble a cross between that of an orchid and an iris.
+This exotic-looking plant with its graceful sword-like foliage has white, yellow or blue flowers that resemble a cross between those of an orchid and an iris.
 Although they are short lived, lasting only a day, numerous blooms continue to follow over an extended period of time throughout spring, summer and fall.
 Growing walking iris plants is a great way to enjoy these interesting flowers.

 Walking Iris Plants

-So what makes this plant so unusual and how did it acquire its name?
+So what makes this plant so unusual, and how did it acquire its name?
 Well, because of its habit of propagating itself, the iris appears to “walk” throughout the garden as it fills the area with additional plantlets.
 When the new plantlet is formed at the tip of the flower stalk, it bends to the ground and takes root.
-This new plant then repeats the process.
-Thus, giving the illusion of walking or moving about as it spreads.
+This new plant then repeats the process, thus giving the illusion of walking or moving about as it spreads.

 Two of the most commonly grown species of walking iris include N. caerulea, with vibrant blue flowers having brown, orange and yellow claws, and N. gracilis, with stunning blue and white flowers.